jburgy/jburgy.github.io/docs/_posts/2022-03-12-what-python-slow.md

 (disclaimer: I'm more crustacean than rustacean, by which I mean curious bystander with some, mostly flawed, understanding of how CPUs work)

-One of the best features of python is that it has no `new` keyword like C++.
+One of the best features of Python is that it has no `new` keyword like C++.
 Python manages your program's memory so you don't have to.
 [Alan Perlis](https://en.wikipedia.org/wiki/Alan_Perlis) captured the difference between automatic and manual memory management in his famous "A LISP programmer knows the value of everything, but the cost of nothing" [epigram](https://en.wikipedia.org/wiki/Epigrams_on_Programming).
 Now don't get me wrong, I absolutely _love_ not having to manage memory myself.
-That said, surely must be an explanation why C and C++ insist on forcing it on the unsuspecting developer.
+That said, there must surely be an explanation why C and C++ insist on forcing it on the unsuspecting developer.
 The best explanation is that inefficient memory access can annihilate your code performance.
 An enormous effort has gone in the design of [memory management in cpython](https://docs.python.org/3/c-api/memory.html).
 Similarly, memory allocations are prominent in the